Code-Institute-Submissions/portfolio-18/README.md

 - [GitHub Wiki TOC generator](https://ecotrust-canada.github.io/markdown-toc/)
 - [Online Markdown Editor](https://dillinger.io/)
 - [Favicon generator](https://favicon.io/favicon-generator/)
-- Browserstack to test functionality on all browsers and devices.
 - [Sizzy](https://sizzy.co/)to check responsiveness on other devices
 - [Am I Responsive](http://ami.responsivedesign.is/) to create the images in this readme file of each page displayed on different screen sizes.
 - EZgif provided gif editing software for the gif in this readme file.